shajra/nix-project/README.md

 This script will download a distribution-independent binary tarball containing Nix and its dependencies, and unpack it in `/nix`.

-If you prefer to install Nix another way, reference the [Nix manual](https://nixos.org/nix/manual/#chap-installation)
+The Nix manual describes [other methods of installing Nix](https://nixos.org/nix/manual/#chap-installation) that may suit you more.

 ## Cache setup<a id="sec-2-2"></a>

-It's recommended to configure Nix to use shajra.cachix.org as a *Nix substituter*.
+It's recommended to configure Nix to use shajra.cachix.org as a Nix *substituter*.
 This project pushes built Nix packages to [Cachix](https://cachix.org) as part of its continuous integration.
 Once configured, Nix will pull down these pre-built packages instead of building them locally.

 You can configure shajra.cachix.org as a substituter with the following command: